anonymous123-code/boat-mod/README.md

+# Credits
+The collision logic was taken from [Create Fabric](https://github.com/Fabricators-of-Create/Create) and licensed under the MIT license

+---

 # Quilt Template Mod

 The official Quilt template Mod.
 You can use it as a template for your own mods!